How Latino Pop Music Evolved from Bolero to Reggaeton

 Who are Latino artists that have crossed over into the mainstream pop market?

-Artists such as Shakira have successfully integrated Latin elements into mainstream pop, paving the way for other Latino artists to gain international and become cultural ambassadors.
+Artists such as Shakira have successfully integrated Latin elements into mainstream pop, paving the way for other Latino artists to gain international recognition and become cultural ambassadors.